NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Packages.md

 nuget pack ImageEnhancer.nuspec
 ```

-This will generate `ImageEnhancer.YOUR_NAME.1.0.0.nupkg`.
+This generates `ImageEnhancer.YOUR_NAME.1.0.0.nupkg`.
 Opening this file in a tool like the [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) and expanding all the nodes, you'll see the following contents:

 ![NuGet Package Explorer showing the ImageEnhancer package](media/UWP-PackageExplorer.png)